Email: mrmendlo (at) ncsu.edu

 Office: SAS 3219

-I am currently a first-year Ph.D. student in Applied Mathematics at NC State University.
+I am currently a fourth-year Ph.D. student in Applied Mathematics at NC State University.
+I have an M.S. in Applied Mathematics from NCSU, with a concentration in Computational Mathematics.
 I graduated magna cum laude from Amherst College with a B.A. in Physics and Music, and later did a postbac in Mathematics at Smith College.
-In between, I taught high school Physics and Math and did a whole bunch of stuff with computers and software development.
+In between, I taught high school Physics and Math for a bit, then found my way into software development.
 I sometimes like to imagine that I can transmogrify myself into a ringtailed lemur.

 I have done research in a variety of different fields, including neurobiology, low energy physics, and computational geometry.
-In 1999, I studied the effects of chronic stress on long-term potentiation in the hippocampus at Rockefeller University under the supervision of Dr. Constantine Pavlides.
-I worked with Professor David Hall at Amherst College in 2001 on magneto-optical trapping for Bose-Einstein condensation, and in 2011 I collaborated with Smith College Professor Joe O'Rourke on research pertaining to the solid-coloring of objects built from rectangular bricks.
-I am currently doing research with Dr. Ralph Smith on mathematical modeling for materials science.
+After I graduated from high school, I spent the summer in Dr. Constantine Pavlides' neurobiology lab at Rockefeller University, where I studied the effects of acute and chronic stress on long-term potentiation in the hippocampus.
+At Amherst, I helped Physics Professor David Hall assemble the equipment to create stable Bose-Einstein condensates out of Rubidium-87 atoms (one of the first of its kind at an undergraduate institution).
+I also worked with Smith College Computer Science Professor Joe O'Rourke on research pertaining to the solid-coloring of objects built from rectangular bricks.

 Jeffrey Modell Scholarship, 1999